balena-io/docs/pages/integrations/azure.md

 git remote add resin <your-applications-remote-endpoint>
 ```

-Then all thats left to do is push your the repository to your resin.io application.
+Then all that's left to do is push your the repository to your resin.io application endpoint we have just created.

 ```
-git push resin master
+git push resin resin-sample-app:master
 ```

-Once the container is successfully built(you'll see a unicorn), the container will begin to download to the device.
+Once the container is successfully built (you'll see a unicorn), the container will begin to download to the device.

 ![downloading](/img/integrations/azure/downloading.png)

-Once the download is complete, head to the device logs you'll notice that we are sending an integer to the IoT Hub.
+Once the download is complete, head to the device logs you'll notice that we are sending telemetry data to the IoT Hub.

 ![resin-logs](/img/integrations/azure/logs.png)